 We would be grateful if you could provide a few date options for your availability where possible, so that we can ensure the visit is arranged at a time that will be most beneficial to you.
 If you have a specific interest in a particular area of our work, then please also include any relevant details in your application.

 All visitor enquiries and completed application forms should be directed in the first instance to Lindsay Davies – email@example.com.
 Upon receipt of your application, a member of our team will get in touch to further discuss your requirements.

 Education and training for healthcare professionals forms an integral part of our work, so that we can increase understanding of the conditions we treat and share best practice.
 We hold specialist study days and conferences for healthcare professionals from time to time.

-** Please note that due to the future re-location of all services at the Royal National Hospital for Rheumatic Diseases, we currently have no scheduled dates for study days**
+** Please note that due to the future re-location of all services at the Royal National Hospital for Rheumatic Diseases, we have no scheduled dates for study days during 2019**